MANOJ-80/0xLynk/README.md

 ## Notes

-- 0xLynk signaling server does not transport or persist file payload bytes.
+- In normal/direct mode, signaling does not transport or persist payload bytes.
+- In degraded relay fallback mode (room-code sessions), signaling may forward payload bytes between peers and does not persist them.
 - TURN is strongly recommended for hostile NAT/firewall environments.
 - Session reconnect metadata is stored locally in browser storage for in-session recovery.